anmolmanchanda/PopularMoviesStage1/README.md

 # PopularMoviesStage1
 Popular Movies: Stage 1 is an app to view Movies.
 User can sort by "Top Rated" or "Popular Movies".
+The sorting choice gets saved as a preference for future.

 Requirements:-
 1. API key from "themoviedb.org"